Skip to main content

 Runtime shapes

-• all: run the HTTP server and the worker in one process
+• runs the HTTP server and the worker in one process

-• server: run only the HTTP server, image delivery, and playback endpoints
+• runs only the HTTP server, image delivery endpoints, playback routes, and main metrics surface

-• worker: run only the queue consumer and the worker metrics listener
+• runs only the queue consumer and the worker metrics listener

 This lets you use the same image for local development, Docker Compose, single-node deployments, and split server/worker layouts on Kubernetes.